imran-5/pgRouting-Direction-API/README.md

 # pgRouting-Web-API Written In Node JS Express (Javascript)

-A Complete Solution PgRouting Web directions API written in Node js (Javascript) express, improvement will come soon for way points and PgRouting Capabilities.
+A Complete Solution of PgRouting Directions Web API written in Node js (Javascript) Express

 Setup
  *edit config file according to your pgrouting schema